The “New” Six Flags Inherits a Combined 27 Amusement Parks… Which Will They Keep, Sell, or Close?

 Image: Coaster101

 • WORLDS OF FUN (Kansas City, Missouri) – An “A.D.”
 (After Disney) park opened in 1973, Worlds of Fun was initially themed to “Around the World in 80 Days” (with lands stylized as America, Africa, Scandinavia, Europe, and the Orient).
 It’s another Cedar Fair park in the mid-sized tier of Valleyfair.
 A surprising amount of its “globe-trotting” decor is still present, but as you can imagine, it’s coasters that fill the park’s ranks.
-It’s anchored by Mamba (its Morgan hyper), Patriot (a B&M invert), Prowler (a GCI terrain hugging woodie) and Zambezi Zinger (a 2023 GCI hybrid coaster emulating an older, decommissioned ride of the same name).
+It’s anchored by Mamba (a Morgan hyper), Patriot (a B&M invert), Prowler (a GCI terrain hugging woodie) and Zambezi Zinger (a 2023 GCI hybrid coaster emulating an older, decommissioned ride of the same name).
 Worlds of Fun is a perfectly-sized family park that the new Six Flags really has no incentive to invest majorly in, but also probably wouldn’t bother to sell or close.

 • SIX FLAGS OVER TEXAS (Arlington, Texas) – Before you try to hit them both in one day, recognize that the other Six Flags in Texas is five hours from Fiesta Texas.
 Actually, Six Flags Over Texas was the original Six Flags.
-(The company’s name comes from this park, which famously flew the “six flags” that have flown “over Texas” throughout the state’s history and had lands dedicated to each).
+(The company’s name comes from this park, which famously flew the “six flags” that have fluttered “over Texas” throughout the state’s history and had lands dedicated to each).
 Despite being the original, “SFOT” isn’t much of a flagship for the company.
 The park today includes the original RMC (The New Texas Giant), Titan, and Mr. Freeze among its lineup – not a blockbuster park, but a historically important one.

 Six Flags Darien Lake.
 Image: Six Flags

 • SIX FLAGS DARIEN LAKE (Buffalo, New York) – Darien Lake opened in 1981.
 It was one of many parks purchased in the mid-’90s by an insatiable group called Premier Parks, which then turned around and bought Six Flags three years later, retroactively applying the Six Flags prefix to its own properties.
 In the midst of financial turmoil caused by its overgrowth, Six Flags sold Darien Lake in 2007.
 A decade later, the company signed on to operate the property (not own it), re-adding the Six Flags prefix in 2019.
-Darien Lake is a fairly small family park, but it does have two outsized rides including Ride of Steel (a 208 foot tall Intamin, formerly Superman-themed) and Tantrum (a Gerstlauer Euro-Fighter).
+Darien Lake is a fairly modest, local family park, but it does have two outsized rides including Ride of Steel (a 208 foot tall Intamin, formerly Superman-themed) and Tantrum (a Gerstlauer Euro-Fighter).

 Unfortunately, that leaves us with just the parks whose futures we might be a bit concerned about… Or, on the other side of the coin, whose best rides may soon find themselves relocating to Six Flags’ other properties…